svanas/web3modal.pas/README.md

 ### Sending transactions

 To write to the blockchain you need access to a private key.
-In most cases, those private keys are not accessible directly to your code, and instead you make requests via a [Signer](https://docs.ethers.org/v6/api/providers/#Signer), which dispatches the request to your crypto wallet which provides strictly gated access and requires feedback to the user to approve or reject operations:
+In most cases, those private keys are not accessible directly to your code.
+Instead of writing to the blockchain directly, you make requests via a [Signer](https://docs.ethers.org/v6/api/providers/#Signer), which dispatches the request to your crypto wallet.
+Your crypto wallet provides strictly gated access and requires feedback to the user to approve or reject operations:
 ```delphi
 [async] procedure TForm1.WebButton1Click(Sender: TObject);
 var